Provincias Internas: New division

 1817 Spanish Map of the Internal Provinces of New Spain.

-Nava was the Captain general until 1804, when it was replaced by Pedro Grimarest and soon after by Nemesio Salcedo y Salcedo.
+Nava was the Captain general until 1804, when it was replaced by Pedro Grimarest and soon after by Nemesio de Salcedo.
 On 30 May 1804 the King ordered a new headquarters division of East and West, but the order was not fulfilled.
-On 1 May 1811 the King again ordered the division of the general commandancy, but was delayed until Salcedo was replaced in 1813 by two commanding generals Simon Herrera and Leyva (replaced that year by Joaquín de Arredondo) on the east and Bernardo Bonavia y Zapata in the West.
+On 1 May 1811 the King again ordered the division of the general commandancy, but was delayed until Salcedo was replaced in 1813 by two commanding generals Simon Herrera and Leyva (replaced that year by José Joaquín de Arredondo) on the east and Bernardo Bonavia y Zapata in the West.
 Arredondo remained in government until 1817, while Bonavia y Zapata was replaced that year by Alejo García Conde, who ruled until 1821.

 In 1810 started the war of independence in New Spain.
 Miguel Hidalgo appointed colonel José María González de Hermosillo to the Interior Provinces to spread the insurrection.
 González de Hermosillo managed to occupy El Rosario on December 21, 1810.
 He and his troops loot the Arizpe's Royal office, then was totally defeated by Mayor Brigadier Alejo García Conde in San Ignacio Piaxtla on February 7, 1811, returning with the remains of his division to Jalisco.

 Nuevo Santander in 1812 returned to join the Eastern Internal Provinces.

-In March 1812 the Constitution of Cadiz was sanctioned, then the viceroyalty was divided in provinces governed by "Special political Governors".
+In March 1812 the Constitution of Cádiz was sanctioned, then the viceroyalty was divided in provinces governed by "Special political Governors".
 This constitution stated that the Spanish territories North America with a legal definition were composed of: New Spain to New Galicia and Yucatán, Guatemala, Eastern Internal Provinces and Western Internal Provinces.

 By a decree of 1812 county councils were created in the territories named in the constitution: